Sim007/staticws/readme.md

 ```
 kubectl run staticwsink8s --image=sim007/staticws --port=4203 --expose=true
 ```
-K8s is a cluster - we have a service (loadbalancer) - to access staticws from a browser:
+K8s is a cluster - we have define a service (loadbalancer) - to access staticws from a browser:
 ```
 kubectl expose deployment staticwsink8s --type=LoadBalancer --type=LoadBalancer --port=4203 --target-port=80
 ```